ibm-cloud-docs/account/bp_account.md

 You can assign administrator access to everything in an account by creating an access group and assigning two policies to it.
 To create the first policy, select **All Identity and Access enabled services** with the Administrator platform role and Manager service role.
 To create the second policy, select **All Account Management services** with the Administrator role assigned.

 Users with the Administrator role on access groups can grant or revoke access by adding or removing users from an access group.
-By creating an access group with administrator access, you are delegating the granting and revoking of administrator access of the account to the added administrators of the access group.
-Administrator access to everything in the account includes the ability to revoke access for other users with the administrator role.
+By creating an access group with administrator access, the administrators within the access group can grant and revoke administrator access.
+Administrator access applies to everything in the account including the ability to revoke access for other users with the administrator role.
 {: important}

 The following diagram shows how access is assigned to resource groups: